In this blog, we answer some of your frequently asked questions around the order in which you should take your ACCA exams.

 But if you’re not actively working in tax every day, it’s going to be a very difficult paper for you.
 Even if you enjoy it and were good in the fundamental paper.
 Because you really need to be working in that industry on a daily basis to tackle P6.

 So that’s an important lesson.
-Don’t just take papers because you like them.
-Really look at what’s on the course, and your past performance on other papers.
+Look at what’s on the course, and your past performance on other papers.
 Sometimes the paper you least want to do is the one you might naturally be best at.

 The order of your ACCA exams isn’t as important as you think.
 Lots of students get really caught up in this question, of which order to take the ACCA exams in.